Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: QoC Characterization Datasets

+There are two primary goals for our evaluation.
+First, we assess the ability of the QoC KPIs to characterize network performance at both individual locations and aggregated geographic regions, with an emphasis on capturing fine-grained performance variability.
+This requires datasets that exhibit diverse network behaviors.
+Second, we evaluate the sensitivity of the QoC KPIs to temporal and spatial measurement density, motivated by real-world constraints that often limit the frequency and coverage of cellular measurements.
+Hence, our evaluation uses temporally and spatially dense data that can be systematically down-sampled to study density sensitivity.

+To this end, we use two novel datasets.\footnote{Upon acceptance, both datasets will be publicly released.} The first is collected from AT\&T’s production network within our community.
+Both the FCC NBM and AT\&T’s coverage map report 5G coverage with a minimum service level of 35/3~Mbps download/upload throughout the area.
+As shown in Section~\ref{sec:motivation} and confirmed by additional analysis, AT\&T exhibits the highest performance variability among major providers locally.
+We therefore focus on AT\&T, as it provides an ideal setting for evaluating QoC’s representation of stability, reliability, and fine-grained performance dynamics.
+Second, we generate a synthetic dataset with seven predefined network behaviors, enabling controlled evaluation of QoC’s ability to characterize expected performance patterns.

-There are two primary goals for our QoC evaluation.
+\ignore{ There are two primary goals for our evaluation.
 The first is to study the ability of the QoC KPIs to characterize network performance at both single locations and larger geographic regions.
-The second is to study the sensitivity of the QoC KPIs to temporal and spatial measurement density.
-Here we are motivated by real-world constraints of cellular network measurement, whereby it can be difficult to obtain temporally and spatially dense measurements throughout a geographic area.
-An ideal dataset for evaluation would consist of network measurements taken at regular, frequent time intervals at specific, densely-distributed locations within some geographic area.
-This would provide temporal and spatial data density needed to fully evaluate QoC.
-Unfortunately, we are not aware of any such datasets, at least in the public sphere.
-Thus, we leverage a three-step process.
+We are particularly interested in representation of fine-grained performance variability.
+Hence our evaluation dataset must include a variety of network behaviors.
+The second goal is to study the sensitivity of the QoC KPIs to temporal and spatial measurement density.
+We are motivated by real-world constraints of cellular network measurement, whereby it can be difficult to obtain frequent temporal and spatial measurements.
+Hence, our evaluation must include data that is temporally and spatially dense, which can then be down-sampled to study density sensitivity.

-First, we evaluate QoC using synthetic datasets generated with ideal temporal and spatial density.
-These datasets represent a set of controlled, pre-defined scenarios in which we can study how the QoC KPIs respond to and characterize different, predictable network behaviors.
-Second, we use two distinct datasets collected in production cellular networks to examine the ability of QoC to characterize network performance and stability in uncontrolled settings.
-These two production-network datasets together capture over 45~million measurements on three cellular carriers in nearly 60 locations in our community.
-Finally, we study the sensitivity of QoC KPIs to data sparsity by down-sampling synthetic and production datasets and analyzing the change in network characterization.